foollh/BulletRenderer/README.md

 - [render_mesh.py](render_mesh.py) will create an intermediate URDF file in the [cache](./cache/) folder.
 - You can also create the URDF file by learning the [urdf_demo.py](urdf_demo.py).
-- If you have the URDF, you can directly run [render_urdf.py](render_urdf.py) after change the path of URDF.
+- If you have the URDF, you can directly run [render_urdf.py](render_urdf.py) after changing the path of URDF.

 Rgb             |  Mask                      |  pointcloud
 :-------------------------:|:-------------------------:|:-------------------------: